-Common stock of the Federal Home Loan Bank of Pittsburgh ("FHLB") represents ownership in an institution which is wholly owned by other financial institutions.
+Common stock of the FHLB represents ownership in an institution which is wholly owned by other financial institutions.
 This restricted equity security is accounted for at cost.
-The Company invests in Federal Home Loan Bank of Pittsburgh ("FHLB") stock as required to support borrowing activities, as detailed in note 10 to these consolidated financial statements.
+The Company invests in FHLB stock as required to support borrowing activities, as detailed in note 10 to these consolidated financial statements.
 Although FHLB stock is an equity interest in a FHLB, it does not have a readily determinable fair value because its ownership is restricted and it lacks a market.
 FHLB stock can be sold back only at its par value of \$100 per share and only to the FHLBs or to another member institution.
 The Company evaluates this investment for impairment on the ultimate recoverability of the par value rather than by recognizing temporary declines in value.
 The Company reviews this stock for impairment based on guidance from FASB ASC Topic 320 for Investments - Debt Securities and FASB ASC Topic 942 for Financial Services - Depository and Lending and has concluded that its investment is not impaired.